The Buenos Aires International Book Fair (Feria del Libro) is one of the top five book expos in the world.

 The 2012 theme, ‘The Future of Books’ featured a popular digital space where visitors were able to sample e-readers and purchase electronic books – a practice that is still warming to most Argentines ten years later.

 2013’s theme was ‘Libros como Puentes’ or ‘Books as Bridges’.
-If the theme is a bit recondite, it shed light on a new development at the Feria del Libro: a city as an honored invitee.
+If the theme is a bit recondite, it sheds light on a new development at the Feria del Libro: a city as an honored invitee.

 The late Maria Kodama, Jorge Luis Borges’ widow was a regular at the Buenos Aires Feria del Libros.